26 South Terrace, Darfield

 If you’re on your way to the Canterbury club fields, or even if you’re in the Christchurch area, make a point to stop in and say hi to Leith and Ally, and tell them we sent you.

-We’d love to hear about your feedback at Gnomes or any of our Recommended Shops.
+We’d love to hear your feedback about Gnomes or any of our Recommended Shops.
 Drop us a note at: